wendyverdonk93/docs/content/faq/gdpr/deleting-customer-data.md

 ---
 Customers can request MultiSafepay to delete their data in accordance with the right to Privacy by Design.

-Email requests to delete data to <dataprotection@multisafepay.com>
+You can email your request to delete data to <dataprotection@multisafepay.com>